rainy and cold friday afternoon in Sofia

 I took a noon time bus from Tehran and in the late afternoon i'm back in Tabriz, where i'm sorting out onward bus travel to Istanbul for next day evening.
 It will be a long 38 hours ride.

 sun finds it's way to the alleys of Tabriz's bazaar

 Last day in Tabriz and also in Iran.
 Yet to eat some chello kebabs, drink tasty fruit juices, buy some gifts and in the evening i board a bus to Istanbul.
 Crossing border to Turkey at Bazargan was insane.
-Brutal chaos, totally overpacked with people and passport control was a painful process, where people were even getting back someone's else passport.
-Fortunately, i got mine back.
+Brutal chaos, totally overpacked with people and passport control was something hard to describe.

 somewhere in central Turkey